btford/grunt-conventional-changelog/README.md

 Defaults to `CHANGELOG.md`.
 The destination to write the changelog, and to read the existing changelog from.

 ### editor (*deprecated*)
 If specified, it runs given command before finishing the task.
 This is useful if you want to manually polish the generated changelog.
-For instance you can set it to `subl -w`. **This option will be deprecated in the next major release.
+For instance you can set it to `subl -w`. **This option will be removed in the next major release.
 Please use [grunt-shell](https://github.com/sindresorhus/grunt-shell) or [grunt-spawn](https://github.com/fir3pho3nixx/grunt-spawn) instead.**

 ## Edit your changelog manually

-Sometimes after auto-generating the changelog you want to be able to review the generated changes or add some notes to the current release, you can polish your changelog manually without changing your workflow (you might use `grunt-release` and modify your changelog before it).
+Sometimes after auto-generating the changelog you want to be able to review the generated changes or add some notes to the current release, you can polish your changelog manually without changing your workflow (you might use `grunt-release` in the workflow but need grunt to wait until you have finished polishing your changelog).

 Here are some examples of how to achieve this.